barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-11-sylea-rising.markdown

 are intentionally not fleshed out.
 Dead worlds, archaeological finds, hostile aliens, strange facilities, caches of technology... anything could be out there.

-#### Sylean Federation
+#### Third Imperium

+The Sylean Federation was replaced by the Third Imperium at the start of Year 0.

-The Sylean Federation controls several hundred worlds mostly within about 30 parsecs of Sylea, in Ukan sector (rimward).
-Lishun sector is more or less beyond the frontier: officially, the Sylea / Vland trade corridor in the Shuun and Welling subsectors is part of the Federation, but is wild and dangerous with rampant piracy beyond the range of starport and planetary defenses.
+The Third Imperium controls several hundred worlds mostly within about 30 parsecs of Capital (previously called Sylea), in the Core (previously called Ukan) sector (rimward).
+Lishun sector is more or less beyond the frontier: officially, the Capital / Vland trade corridor in the Shuun and Welling subsectors is part of the Imperium, but is wild and dangerous with rampant piracy beyond the range of starport and planetary defenses.

-**Governance:** Worlds are largely self-governing, with each appointing a senator to the Grand Senate on Sylea, which has the hereditary Grand Duke of Sylea as its president.
+**Governance:** Worlds are largely self-governing, with each part of the domain of a hereditary noble who is also part of the Moot, an advisory body to the emperor.

-The Grand Senate determines laws for both Sylea and the whole Federation, there isn't a separate Sylean government.
-While Sylea is the only world directly ruled by the Grand Senate, the oldest worlds of the Federation are civil service bureaucracies ruled by their senators.
-Other worlds, especially out here far from Sylea, are far more varied.
+Imperial Law governs interstellar trade and prohibits certain crimes such as chattel slavery and the manufacture or possession of weapons of mass destruction, but otherwise leaves local law up to the individual planets.

-The current Grand Duke is the 56-year-old Cleon Zhunatsu, a very popular leader who has overseen rapid expansion of the Federation.
+The current emperor is the 57-year-old Cleon Zhunatsu, a very popular leader who oversaw rapid expansion of the Sylean Federation and then its transformation into the Third Imperium.

 **Society:** The society is equitable, with Syleans, Solomani, and Vilani all mixing together in all tiers of society, though ethnic Syleans are over-represented in the Senate.
-Humans make up the vast majority of the population, though there are also trace numbers of Aslan and Droyne, and a small subpopulation of Vargr.
+Humans make up the vast majority of the population, though there is a small population of Vargr, and trace numbers of Aslan.

-**Recent history:** The recent history of the Sylean Federation is the recent history of the current ruling dynasty, the Zhunastu family.
-Felix Zhunastu, the previous Grand Duke, persuaded the Grand Senate to grant the president broad and expansive powers.
+**Recent history:** The recent history of the Third Imperium is the recent history of the current ruling dynasty, the Zhunastu family.
+Felix Zhunastu, a previous Grand Duke of Sylea, persuaded the Grand Senate to grant the president broad and expansive powers.
 He also used the Zhunastu family fortune to acquire several key corporations and merge them into the Zhunastu Industries megacorporation, which mostly deals with research and development, holds several military contracts, and has developed the first prototype jump-3 ships.

 When Felix died, he left behind his heir the 27-year-old Cleon Zhunastu, who assumed the roles of Grand Duke of Sylea, president of the Grand Senate, and